A Brief History

-The personnel security investigation (PSI) mission transferred from the Department of Defense (DoD) to the Office of Personnel Management (OPM) effective Feb.
-20, 2005, and included PSIs for industry personnel under the National Industrial Security Program (NISP).
-The transfer was made pursuant to section 906(b)(2) of the National Defense Authorization Act for Fiscal Year 2004.
+DIS/DSS retained the Personnel Security Investigative (PSI) mission until Feb.
+20, 2005 when the function was transferred to the Office of Personnel Management (OPM).
+This transfer also included PSIs for industry personnel under the National Industrial Security Program (NISP) and the transfer of approximately 1,850 personnel, which was stipulated in the 2004 Defense Authorization Bill.
 DSS retained the function, on behalf of DoD, to oversee the OPM billing and financial reconciliation process for PSIs for the entire Department.

 - Brigadier General Joseph Cappucci, USAF, 1971-1976

 - John F. Donnelly, 1988 - 1996